eessex/wafanalyzer/README.md

 Set Up
 ------
-Simply clone this repository, fill in the details in the config file, and run `./analyzer.py`.
-You may need to install the requests module with `sudo easy_install pip; sudo pip install requests`.
+Simply clone this repository, run `pip install -r requirements.txt` and fill in the details in the config file, then run `./analyzer.py`.

 For additional help run `./analyzer.py --help`